-Once you've fitted your dough into your tart pan, remember to NEVER grab the tart pan from underneath because the removable bottom will lift up and break your dough.
-In fact, I always recommend to place the tart pan on a cookie sheet to make it easy to move the tart from the counter to the fridge or the oven.
+Tip: NEVER grab the tart pan from underneath because the removable bottom will lift up and break your dough.
+In fact, I always recommend placing the tart pan on a cookie sheet to make it easy to move the tart from the counter to the fridge or the oven.
 This way you avoid any potential accidents.

 I learned this technique when I was studying at Le Cordon Bleu.
 Our practical sessions were usually about 2.5 hours (not including cleanup time), which meant that in 2.5 hours, when a tart was on the menu for the day, we'd have to make it all, from start to finish, all while seeming "in control" and working "cleanly and neatly".
 Hah.

 Obviously, in 2.5 hours, we tended towards insanity, especially at the very beginning of the session when we were mostly lost and confused.
-It also meant that at the end of class, we were all rushing to un-mold our semi-cooled (read practically-straight-from-the-oven) tarts to get them on boards and serve them to the instructor for grading.
+It also meant that at the end of class, we were all rushing to un-mould our semi-cooled (read practically straight-from-the-oven) tarts to get them on boards and serve them to the instructor for grading.

 The final minutes were madness.
 We sweated and we fretted, and we ran around like headless chickens.
 There was the need to get the tart on the plate as fast as possible and the fear of destroying the not-completely-cooled tart which was in a most fragile state of oven-hot.

-This works for full sized tarts, like this raspberry chocolate tart, this Earl Grey chocolate tart, rhubarb chocolate tart, or this plum tart.
+This works for full-sized tarts, like this raspberry chocolate tart, this Earl Grey chocolate tart, rhubarb chocolate tart, or this plum tart.
 This technique to remove tarts from tart pans is especially useful for getting mini tarts out of the pan, like these Earl Grey panna cotta tarts, matcha tarts, and even pumpkin tarts.
-This also works for removing tarts with a fragile crust from tart pans, like this gluten-free kale and squash tart.
+This also works for removing tarts with a fragile crust from tart pans, like gluten-free tart crusts.
 Just take the time to choose the bowl or cup that you will be standing your tart on.

 A few extra suggestions for getting a tart out of a pan

-- Butter and flour the pan depending on the dough you are working.
+- You may want to butter and flour the pan depending on the dough you are working with.
 If you aren't sure, just do this in case.

 And, if all else fails, even a broken tart tastes delicious.
 I've baked a lot of tarts, and I've broken and cracked a lot of tart edges.
 You will survive.
 Just eat the tart and hide the evidence.